 Anyone who feels that their thoughts or behaviors are negatively impacting their relationships should consider consulting a doctor or psychotherapist.

 Also, any adult who has ever experienced maltreatment may benefit from discussing it with a therapist.
-Unresolved issues from the past may be influencing thoughts and behaviors in the present.
+Unresolved issues from the past may negatively impact life, emotions, and relationships.

 An adult is unlikely to receive a diagnosis of an attachment disorder because the clinical guidelines only recognize these issues in children.